Connect with us!

 The Best Cape Cod Museums

-In Massachusetts, we are proud of our heritage.
-One of the best ways our guests can learn about the maritime spirit is by exploring the numerous museums along the Cape.
-Learn the stories of the Pilgrims, early settlers, and even pirates.
-This is how Cape Cod became what it is today!
+In Massachusetts, we are proud of our seafaring heritage.
+One of the best ways our guests can learn about Cape Cod's maritime history is by exploring the numerous museums along the Cape.
+Learn the stories of the early Native American inhabitants (the Wampanoags), the Pilgrims, and even pirates.
+Discover how Cape Cod became what it is today!

 Whydah Pirate Museum